OndrejSnobl/hello-world/README.md

 # hello-world

+Hi everyone!

-to learn to work with GitHub
+I've create this repository, because I would like to learn to work with GitHub.